 - when the serving network is an SNPN and the serving network information is provided to the AF, the NID may optionally be part of the serving network identifier, as specified in clause E.5; and

 - the 5G-RAN-NAS-Release-Cause AVP defined in subclause 5.3.69 is applicable only to a PCF.
 When the RAN-NAS-Cause feature is supported, it encodes the 5GS RAN cause and/or NAS cause, when available.

+The specific mechanisms for the interaction between the AF and the PCF are described in the subclauses below.